MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_isscanning.md

 ## -description

-Query if the [WindowsUpdateManager](./windowsupdatemanager.md) is actively scanning for updates.
+Gets a value indicating whether the [WindowsUpdateManager](./windowsupdatemanager.md) is actively scanning for updates.

 ## -property-value

+`true` if the [WindowsUpdateManager](./windowsupdatemanager.md) is actively scanning for updates; otherwise, `false`.

 ## -remarks

 ## -see-also

 ## -examples